Hann-Fu/ASSIGNMENT-IMDB-SENTIMENT/README.md

 * Implement a LangChain LLM approach with structured output.
 Add endpoints to the API and test carefully.

-11. **Public Data Collection & Testing**
+11. **Public Data Collection & Testing & Evaluation**

 * Collect recent reviews from the internet, use ChatGPT for labeling.
-* Test BERT and Baseline model approaches with this new data.
+* Evaluate BERT and Baseline model approaches with this new data through endpoint.
-*
+* Write a short report about the performance, latency, consideration and trade off.

 12. **Model Degradation and Data Drift Slide**